MasaDamdoum/respiration-sensor-snr-benchmark/README.md

 ## Frequency- and SNR-Based Benchmarking of Wearable Respiration Sensors

 ## Overview
-This repository documents the **experimental setup and data acquisition workflow** used to benchmark a **lab-developed wearable breathing sensor** against **five industrial accelerometers** using a **single Arduino-based platform**.
-All sensors were recorded **simultaneously under identical conditions**, enabling a fair and controlled comparison of respiration-related signal quality.
+This repository documents the experimental setup and data acquisition workflow used to benchmark a lab-developed wearable breathing sensor against five industrial accelerometers using a single Arduino-based platform.
+All sensors were recorded simultaneously under identical conditions, enabling a fair and controlled comparison of respiration-related signal quality.

-While the analysis and benchmarking were performed in MATLAB, this repository intentionally includes **only the Arduino acquisition code** used to interface with each accelerometer.
+While the analysis and benchmarking were performed in MATLAB, this repository intentionally includes only the Arduino acquisition code used to interface with each accelerometer.
 MATLAB scripts and raw data are excluded.

 ---